Noise-Aware Quantum Amplitude Estimation: Introduction

-The term \textit{noisy intermediate-scale quantum [computer]} (NISQ), coined by John Preskill \cite{Preskill_2018} has become the industry standard for early quantum computers, and the name immediately tells us two of their most important features: they are noisy, and they are too small (``intermediate-scale'') to run fault-tolerant algorithms.
-Thus noise, and the consequent possibility of error, is something we have to live with. \makeatletter{ \makeatother} Many ingenious suggestions for NISQ error \textit{mitigation} (that is, using circuit design and classical pre- and post-processing to reduce the adverse effects of noise, without actually using any qubits for quantum error \textit{correction}) have been proposed, including \textit{zero-noise extrapolation} \cite{Temme_2017, Li_2017}, \textit{randomised compilation} \cite{Wallman_2016}, \textit{probabilistic error correction} \cite{Endo_2018} and many more.
-It is also likely that some quantum error correction (albeit falling short of the amount required for fault-tolerance) will ultimately be deployed in NISQ algorithms (\textit{e.g.}, Refs. \cite{NISQqec, NISQqec2}).
-An alternative, and in general complementary, approach is to characterise the noise as a ``noise model'' and handle the noise at the application level.
-This approach is particularly applicable for quantum sampling algorithms (\textit{e.g.} Refs. \cite{MontanaroMC, brandao2019quantum, aaronson2010computational, chowdhury2016quantum}), where the effect of the noise is that the samples are from a different distribution than in the corresponding noiseless case, but in principle with an accurate noise model the distribution actually being sampled from can still be expressed.
-Moreover, sampling provides the basis for many quantum optimisation and estimation algorithms \cite{MontanaroMC, brandao2019quantum}, and with an accurate noise model there may still be quantum advantage in speed of convergence even in the presence of noise (that is, if the noise is sufficiently mild, with some errors possibly having been mitigated / corrected by some of the techniques mentioned).\\ In this paper we address what is probably the simplest such instance of this concept, by proposing a suitable model for the noise accumulated when Grover iterations are repeated to perform quantum amplitude amplification.
-In particular, we address one such algorithm, quantum amplitude estimation (QAE), and focus on propositions for NISQ QAE, which do not call quantum phase estimation as a subroutine \cite{Suzuki_2020, grinko2020iterative, nakaji2020faster, Aaronson_2020}.
-Thus, in these algorithms the quantum circuits consist only of state preparation and then amplitude amplification, there is no other circuitry involved.
-Moreover, these proposed algorithms all share the property that only a single qubit is measured, which gives us the basis for a simple Gaussian noise model.
-Additionally, QAE not only provides a suitable subject for a noise model, but is also an important NISQ algorithm which underpins quantum Monte Carlo integration (QMCI) \cite{MontanaroMC, herbert2021quantum, sjhpatent, an2020quantumaccelerated}, and thus forms the basis for many important anticipated applications in, for example, quantum finance \cite{Rebentrost_2018, stamatopoulos2019option, Woerner2019, bouland2020prospects, QCfinance, egger2019credit, kaneko2020quantum, chakrabarti2020threshold, rebentrost2018quantum, financeppr, alcazar2021quantum}.
+One approach (which, in general, is complementary to the error mitigation techniques discussed earlier) is to characterize the noise as a ``noise model'' and handle the noise at the application level.
+This is particularly applicable for quantum sampling algorithms (see, e.g., \cite{MontanaroMC, brandao2019quantum, aaronson2010computational, chowdhury2016quantum}), where the effect of the noise is that the samples are from a different distribution than in the corresponding noiseless case, but in principle with an accurate noise model, the distribution actually being sampled from can still be expressed.
+Moreover, sampling provides the basis for many quantum optimization and estimation algorithms \cite{MontanaroMC,brandao2019quantum}, and with an accurate noise model, there may still be quantum advantage in speed of convergence even in the presence of noise (that is, if the noise is sufficiently mild, with some errors possibly having been mitigated/corrected by some of the techniques mentioned).\\ In this article, we address what is probably the simplest such instance of this concept, by proposing a suitable model for the noise accumulated when Grover iterations are repeated to perform quantum amplitude amplification.
+In particular, we address one such algorithm, quantum amplitude estimation (QAE), and focus on propositions for QAE, which do not call quantum phase estimation (QPE) as a subroutine \cite{Suzuki_2020, grinko2020iterative, nakaji2020faster, Aaronson_2020}.
+Thus, in these algorithms the quantum circuits consist only of state preparation and then amplitude amplification---there is no other circuitry involved.
+Moreover, these proposed algorithms all share the property that only a single qubit is measured, which gives us the basis for a simple Gaussian noise model that is valid for some particular assumptions made about the noise.
+In addition, QAE not only provides a suitable subject for a noise model but is also an important algorithm, which underpins quantum Monte Carlo integration (QMCI) \cite{MontanaroMC, herbert2021quantum, sjhpatent, an2020quantumaccelerated} and thus forms the basis for many important anticipated applications in, for example, quantum finance \cite{Rebentrost_2018, stamatopoulos2019option, Woerner2019, bouland2020prospects, QCfinance, egger2019credit, kaneko2020quantum, chakrabarti2020threshold, rebentrost2018quantum, financeppr, alcazar2021quantum}.